 Jim’s Dock is closer to Champlin’s by sea than by land.
-Even though it’s in a different town, it’s a stone’s throw – literally – across Galilee Salt Pond Harbor to Point Judith.
+Even though it’s in a different town, it’s a stone’s throw across Galilee Salt Pond Harbor to Point Judith.
 This BYOB restaurant is as casual as they come, and people regularly roll in from a day at the beach in their bathing suits and shorts.
-Don’t miss the interesting variations on calamari, and the Point Judith “stuffie,” or stuffed quahog clam, which is a Rhode Island delicacy.
+Don’t miss the interesting variations on calamari, and the Point Judith “stuffie,” or stuffed quahog clam, which is a Rhode Island staple.

 When you’re going on a trip, sometimes the best thing to do is to follow your stomach.
 In recent years, food tourism has become more and more popular.

 The line can be long at The Clam Shack, which sits right on the bridge over the Kennebunkport River.
 That’s because a lot of people have tried the legendary fried clams in the over 50 years that the restaurant’s been open, and most come back for more.
-Order at the window – don’t miss the signature lobster rolls served on fresh bread – and eat at picnic tables, or as you stroll around the main thoroughfare of this idyllic Maine town.
+Order at the window and eat at one of the restaurant’s picnic tables or take it to a spot along the main thoroughfare of this idyllic Maine town.
+Don’t miss the signature lobster roll served on fresh bread.

-Bob’s Clam Hut has been feeding hungry crowds in southern Maine since 1956 and is so popular that the restaurant just opened a new location last year in Portland.
-There, the whole belly clams come Bob’s style (breaded then fried) or Lillian’s style (dipped in egg wash, then breaded and fried, so they come out with a lighter texture and consistency), on a roll or as a dinner plate with fries and coleslaw.
-But the combo platters, where you can combine them with shrimp, scallops, fish or oysters, are where it’s really at.
+Bob’s Clam Hut has been feeding hungry crowds in southern Maine since 1956 and is so popular that the restaurant recently opened another location in Portland.
+Here, the whole belly clams come Bob’s style (breaded then fried) or Lillian’s style (dipped in egg wash, then breaded and fried, so they come out with a lighter texture and consistency), on a roll or as a dinner plate with fries and coleslaw.
+Combo platters, where you can combine clams with shrimp, scallops, fish or oysters, are where it’s really at.
 Instead of keeping tips left behind in tip cups, Bob’s donates that money to worthy causes; there’s even a form on its website to apply as a beneficiary.

 This North Shore food destination has been lining up crowds since 1935, and for good reason: Clam Box dishes out some of the best seafood in all of the Bay State.
 Choose from clams, scallops, shrimp, haddock, calamari or oysters – and in a nice change from tradition, you can pick onion rings in place of your fries or your coleslaw.
 Smaller “mini meals” are a nice choice, especially if you decide to add a seafood-only “box” or two for the table.